 Local Desktop Access

 Defines the user acceptance configuration and behavior of the agent during a remote desktop access session.
-For instant, the agent can be configured to prompt the local user to approve a session before it is started, or accept the session automatically and display a notification message, or disable remote desktop access entirely.
+For instance, the agent can be configured to prompt the local user to approve a session before it is started, or accept the session automatically and display a notification message, or disable remote desktop access entirely.

 How to Globally Configure Client Settings

-Client configuration, behavior and branding can be centrally configured using the Goverlan Global Policies feature of the Goverlan Reach Server.
+Client configuration, behavior, and branding can be centrally configured using the Goverlan Global Policies feature of the Goverlan Reach Server.
 Once Global Policies are enforced, the control panel applet will not allow the modification of the client configuration.